Township (video game): Gameplay

 The city-building mechanics of Township differs from traditional games of the genre.
-A layout and planning have an insignificant impact on the outcome that allows players to concentrate mostly on a maintaining aspect.
-They have access to constructions of different categories — Houses, Community and Farming Buildings, Factories, Decorations, and Special.
-Community Buildings and Houses have the most significant effect on a town-development strategy.
-They are needed to increase the population cap, which is necessary for building factories and expanding the territory.
-Barns set the capacity of all items a player can store and can be upgraded by collecting enough construction materials from trains or by special Barn Upgrade Ticket.
-Players can design their towns with more than 200 available decorations like plants, yachts, castles.
+Town planning and layout have an insignificant impact on the outcome, and this allows players to concentrate on other aspects of the game.
+They have access to constructions of different categories — housing, "community buildings", factories, farm buildings, decorations and "special buildings".
+Community buildings and housing have a significant effect on town development, as community buildings are needed to increase the population cap so more housing can be built, which is necessary for further development and expanding the town.
+Players can also place decorations around their towns, with over 200 being available.